bharathipilli/C-Programs/Pointers_programs.md

 Enter the elements : 1 2 3 0 -1 -3
 Rearranged array : -3 -1 3 0 2 1
 ```
-### 32. Rearrange an array so that even numbers come before odd numbers.
+### 32. Rearrange an array so that even numbers come before odd numbers using pointers.
 ```c
 /* * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * *
  *32. Rearrange an array so that even numbers come before odd numbers.*